-FAQ 4 I am eligible for block exemptions in Year 1/Year 2 because my overall average is higher than the necessary level.
+FAQ 4 I am eligible for block exemptions because my overall average is higher than 65%.
 Will I get an exemption even when I failed the underlying course?

-In year 1, scoring less than a D an individual course could mean that you are not eligible for block exemption.
+Scoring less than a D in an individual course could mean that you are not eligible for block exemption.
 However, this would be at the discretion of the IFoA Independent Examiner.